TCNCoalition/TCN/README.md

 This document describes **Temporary Contact Numbers**, a decentralized, privacy-first contact tracing protocol developed by the [TCN Coalition][tcn-coalition].
-This protocol is built to be extensible, with the goal of providing interoperability between contact tracing applications.
+This protocol is built to be extensible, with the goal of providing interoperability between exposure notification applications.
 The TCN protocol and related efforts are designed with the [Contact Tracing Bill of Rights](/ContactTracingBillOfRights.md) in mind.